adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

 -- vs
 sum = foldr (+) 0        -- pointfree; more compact, more idiomatic
 ```

+<L t="warn"/> The dropping of variables like this can throw you off!
+In the second example, it almost looks like `foldr` is missing its final argument.

 Let's elaborate, because this burns my brain once the (`.`) gets involved for functional programming.